rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 You may need to spread out into different classrooms or spaces than is usually the case.
-If you are having to split, for example, a reception class and use a non-reception classroom for half class, you may need to move some essential resources into the non-reception room, if there is space to do so.
+If you are having to split, for example, a reception class and use a non-reception classroom for half the class, you may need to move some essential resources into the non-reception room, if there is space to do so.

 You should be mindful to minimise the number of resources in order to make sure they can be wiped clean.
 Wherever possible, resources which